danangan/terraform-aws-helm-k8s/README.md

 - The AWS Load Balancer Controller, so `Ingress` resources with `ingressClassName: alb` provision an ALB out of the box

 This module is published on the public Terraform Registry as [`danangan/k8s/aws`](https://registry.terraform.io/modules/danangan/k8s/aws/latest).

+Point it at your AWS account and you'll have a cluster ready for your containerized workloads in minutes - no manual wiring required.

 ## Contents